Don't See Your Question Below?

 With subsequent semesters, the tool lists layout everything I use to build the projects but are by no means required since there are always different techniques and tools that can get you to the same place.

 If you are interested in getting a solid tool kit to start with that relies on fewer tools that do more, then check out my article on The Minimal Tool Kit.

 Yes…with a but.
-I do make some assumptions with the Semester 1 content about setting up some hand tools.
+I do make some assumptions with the Orientation Semester or Semester 1 content about setting up some hand tools.
 But I am always ready to help and fill in the blanks for someone that might need a bit more assistance.
 We also have a great community forum where members can share struggles and current projects to get help from a much wider base of woodworkers.